opencaching/opencaching-pl/docs/DbUpdate.md

 - **Help** - Shows this documentation.

-Links for each  update:
+Links for each update, some of them only available on developer sites:

 - (Click on update name) - Shows the PHP source.
 - **run** - Runs a update that did not run yet or was rolled back.

-(all of the following is only available on developer sites)

 - **run again** - Re-runs an update that did already run.
 - **rollback** - Reverts an update back that was run.
     This is only available if the update has a `rollback()` method.